vsneha2002/Pitch-Quadrant-Detection-OPENCV/README.md

-Computer Vision to detect the movement of the ball in the video:
+Computer Vision to detect the movement of the ball in the video :

 Identified